WormsSpeedrunning/LiveSplit.WormsWMD/README.md

   12. Done.
 You should now be able to open up a level and the timer should automatically start

 ### TODO:
-- [ ] Split only after in game rather than immediately when the level loads
 - [ ] Pause the timer when the in game timer stops for example when taking damage or when the game ends

 ## Development